 Hohenheim Palace lies in the south of Stuttgart and is the former summer residence of Herzog Carl Eugen von Württemberg.
 In its current form, Hohenheim Palace was built on the model of Versailles.

 Today, it houses parts of the University of Hohenheim.
 Its state rooms are open during public events (concerts and lectures), for tours (with prior registration), or during the Open Days (on the first weekend in July).

 Yes, ladies and gentlemen, you heard correctly.
-This marvellous architectural wonder is now home to… well, uni students.
+This marvelous architectural wonder is now home to… well, uni students.

 Thank you for reading and following my journey!
+I hope you enjoyed this Stuttgart to do list.
 If you like my work, you can support me:

 Click here to follow Kaptain Kenny on Instagram

 Click here to follow Kaptain Kenny on Facebook.

 If you love my waterproof coat, you can find many other colours here: https://www.emberandearth.com/ – I personally like this company because they’re Irish and I also happen to be the lucky holder of both an Australian and Irish passport!